-One alternative to traditional in-city relocation schemes, is to build medium-rise buildings in which families can rent to offset the high cost of land.
+One alternative to traditional in-city relocation schemes is to build medium-rise buildings in which families can rent to offset the high cost of land.
 But leaders are firmly opposed to this notion, “We are not in favor of MRBs because that will never belong to us.
 That’s what you call temporary housing because if you agree to MRBs after 5 years they will demolish it also.
 We will not be given the right to appeal because we signed the relocation terms.”
 While community members may often feel that their opinions are not taken into account when it comes to government action this is one case in which the government, specifically the NHA appears to have listened.
 “Well, that was the initial plan but we are also considering other opinions and suggestions.
 They want to own the property although they live in condominiums or condo units, they want the security of tenure and they want to have the title of the properties,” reveals the NHA.
 Continuing on, “Yes, the original plan is to rent but we are just now waiting the finalization of the list of the beneficiaries selection approach the program where in we give into their request.
 Instead of renting we have the option to purchase the property over a period of time.”

 The focus group discussion firmly reiterated the desire of the community to stay in Isla.
 “But if the NHA could provide us with all the services listed in UDHA, it would not matter where we lived.”
 But the biggest issue has always been ‘hanapbuhay,’ or livelihood, and according to UDHA, that is the last priority listed in the UDHA.
 Community members throughout the focus group discussion mention the need for ‘hanapbuhay.’
 It is for that reason that most came to reside in Isla.
 “Here in Isla, the flow of money is contagious and fast because the Isla itself is a source of income,” explains one middle aged man.
 “For example, we can dive under the sea to look for sea shells, sell it in the market or as wholesale.
 Or in Divisoria, we can sell vegetables there.
 We can also be a pedicab driver or tricycle driver.
 And during Christmas, Divisoria is so rich that we earn a lot from there.
 Unlike in other places where there is almost no jobs which is why so many families are so poor.
 And that’s what the government can’t see,” he states matter of factly.